scacela/oci-lakehouse-pipeline/README.md

 Optionally, you can customize the attributes of each selected resource once its respective "details" tile appears below.
 \
 \
-If Oracle Analytics Cloud (OAC) is one of the resources that you wish to deploy, follow these sub-steps:
+If Oracle Analytics Cloud (OAC) is one of the resources that you wish to deploy, follow this sub-steps series:
 \
 \
 	<b>Generate an Access Token for OAC Deployment:</b>